The information in this article applies to:

 The left, vertical wall will be Steam Shower - Exterior and the rest, Steam Shower - Interior.

 - Now position your walls so they look like the room below.

-The steam shower is now nearly complete.
-Now we must insert a sloped ceiling and floor drain.
+The steam shower is nearly complete.
+Now it is time to insert a sloped ceiling and floor drain.

 To slope the ceiling